 Also, you may be billed under one of the following tariffs:

 It can be handy when comparing offers to check how many kilowatt hours (kWh) you typically use in a billing cycle and, if possible, during peak seasons – i.e. winter and summer.

 The cheapest electricity plan will be different for everybody.
 It will depend on your circumstances, including where you live, your power consumption, the distributor, and available providers in your area.

 With that in mind, getting a great deal on electricity and a plan that works for you isn’t just a case of finding the cheapest rates.
 Be sure to look at the big picture, including:

 Speaking of contracts, you’ll also want to check the type being offered.
 In some areas you can choose between two kinds of offers – a standard retail offer and a market retail offer.
 A market retail offer is when electricity providers can set their own prices.
-This can help drum up a bit of healthy competition between retailers, but at the same time means the prices can change at any time – including after you’ve just signed up.

 As always, be sure to check the terms and conditions carefully before signing up for any contract.